Economic activity and social change in the UK, real-time indicators: 13 February 2025

 Official statistics in development

 We are developing how we collect and produce the data to improve the quality of these statistics.
-Read more in our Economic activity and social change in the UK, real-time indicators methodology article.
+Find out more in our Economic activity and social change in the UK, real-time indicators methodology article.

 Once the developments are complete, we will review the statistics with the Statistics Head of Profession.
-We will decide whether the statistics are of sufficient quality and value to be published as official statistics, or whether further development is needed.
+We will decide if the statistics are of sufficient quality and value to be published as official statistics, or if further development is needed.
 Production may be stopped if they are not of sufficient quality or value.
 Users will be informed of the outcome and any changes.

 We value your feedback on these statistics.
-Contact us at realtime.indicators@ons.gov.uk.
+If you would like to get in touch, please email realtime.indicators@ons.gov.uk.

 Dataset release dates and intended release frequency

-Latest release dates and intended release frequency of our associated datasets are available in the following list.
-Please note that there may be some change to the intended release frequency because of a variety of reasons, such as data availability.
-If you would like further information about any of these datasets or previous release dates, please email: realtime.indicators@ons.gov.uk.
+Latest release dates and intended release frequency of our datasets are available in this section.
+Please note that there may be some changes to the intended release frequency for a variety of reasons, such as data availability.
+If you would like further information about any of these datasets, please email realtime.indicators@ons.gov.uk.

 Weekly data release